Dear Lazy Mother in the Grocery Store,

 Truth be told, many of the most awesome memories my daughter has are probably a direct result of me being a little lazy.
 The other night she planned a party in my honor.
 For no reason, other than the fact that she happens to think I’m sort of the best.
 The extravaganza ended with her giving me a pedicure in the hallway.
 I lay back on the floor, put my hands behind my head, and enjoyed this great bonding experience.
 Really, I was just very, very tired.

 The time she played in the mud at the edge of the lake—covering herself hair-to-toe and pretending to be a sea monster?
-It’s true that I am generally pretty easy-going in regards to that sort of play, but I knew I would regret it when it was time to hose her off.
+It’s true that I am generally pretty easygoing in regard to that sort of play, but I knew I would regret it when it was time to hose her off.
 Still, I decided to let future me deal with the mess.

 My toddler decided to turn the dog’s water dish over, so I put a towel down and handed him some cups, spoons, and a newly full bowl of water.
 I’m sure he’s learning valuable skills.
 I just wanted to cook dinner.